Cardio-AI/cmr-domain-adaptation/README.md

     ├── notebooks          <- Jupyter notebooks.
-    │   ├── Dataset        <- call the dataset helper functions, analyze the datasets │   ├── Evaluate       <- Evaluate the model performance, create plots │   ├── Predict        <- Use the models to predict │   ├── Train          <- Train a new model
+    │   ├── Dataset        <- call the dataset helper functions, analyze the datasets │   ├── Evaluate       <- Evaluate the model performance, create plots │   ├── Predict        <- Use the models and predict the segmentation │   ├── Train          <- Train a new model
     │   └── Test_IO        <- IO tests
     │   └── Test_Models    <- Tensorflow functional or subclassing tests